 The work of Sigmund Freud has always been supported by the oft repeated need to establish psychology as a science of nature.

-• a methodological aspect, which highlighted the prescriptive elements inherent in the empirical character of psychoanalysis, namely the logical-experimental protocols that give analytic practice its rationality (judiciability and falsifiability);
+• a methodological aspect, which highlighted the prescriptive elements inherent in the empirical character of psychoanalysis, namely the logical-experimental protocols that give analytic practice its rationality (justiciability and falsifiability);

-Training may only be discussed in the light of the scientific statute of psychoanalysis, because as soon as it is seen as a science, it needsscientists.
+Training may only be discussed in the light of the scientific statute of psychoanalysis, because as soon as it is seen as a science, it requires scientists.
 This is the perspective from which our deliberations on the training of psychoanalysts developed.
-The psychoanalyst is neither a shaman nor a spiritual director, but merely a man of science.
+The psychoanalyst is neither a shaman nor a spiritual director, but merely a scientist.

 The school of Freudian psychoanalysis is a non-profit organisation whose object is the training of secular psychoanalysts in the tradition initiated by Freud.

 The association was founded in Piacenza in 1983 by a group of psychoanalysts and intellectuals united in the common interest of re-establishing the rigour that had distinguished Freud’s work in psychoanalytic theory and expertise; it is currently based in Milan in via S.Calocero, 9.